pgeu/pgeu-system/docs/confreg/schedule.md

 profile before it can be used here, but it the same speaker profile can be used across multiple conferences.

+HTML Icon
+:   HTML code to be inserted into schedule (and possibly other places) representing this session.
+Can be used to include icons like coffee mugs for coffee breaks etc. Should be pure HTML.

 Status
 :	The [state](callforpapers#states) state of this session.